Kerala govt gears up to tackle monsoon-related diseases

 With the onset of summer rain, vector-borne diseases such as dengue fever and leptospirosis were being increasingly reported in the state.
 The chief minister had asked people to take precautions against infections caused by mosquitoes during the rainy season.

-Health authorities also laid emphasis on keeping surroundings clean so that the immediate environment would not become breeding ground for mosquitoes.PTI RRT PTI PTI.
+Health authorities also laid emphasis on keeping surroundings clean so that the immediate environment would not become breeding ground for mosquitoes.PTI RRT PTI PTI PTI PTI.

 - READ MORE ON: